Time Justice Part 1: Russian Roulette with the Future of Humanity

 So, Who Cares?

 Per our opening discussion about the bottleneck, we don’t necessarily need to be extinct to miss out on the majority of our future potential as a species.
 Simply becoming earth-locked would probably doom us much more quickly than going multi-stellar.
 On earth, an absolute ceiling exists of ~5 billion years from now when it will be swallowed by the sun becoming a red giant, but even a billion years before that we would be unlikely to survive the runaway greenhouse effects caused by the sun’s increasing brightness.
-I mean, even just around a billion years from now plate tectonics are likely to fail greeting a great cooling that would kill us.
+I mean, even just around a billion years from now plate tectonics are likely to fail (which could also kill us).
 That’s probably a reasonable ceiling if none of these aforementioned risks play out.
 But, our likelihood of getting to that point, with all of the other ways we could kill ourselves before then in any given century, is extremely low.

 The vast majority of the potential for human life exists out there in the rest of the universe, not here on earth.
 But, as long as we are stuck on earth, that entire future potential could be dashed by a single planet wide catastrophe.
 So, scenarios that simply keep us on earth and prevent future progress are a serious risk to human potential.
 Creating a culture or government, or being hit with a disaster, that delays our achievement of extraterrestrial expansion by 500, or 1000, years massively decreases our chances of getting to that expansion at all.